Receiving a request

 Allow time for discussions with other members of staff regarding consideration of and consultation on any potential operational impact of the request.
 This includes the service provided by the staff member, impact on students or customers and other staff involved.

 Before confirming the outcome for flexible retirement requests, you must seek approval from the Dean or Director of Finance and Commercial Services for USS members, or the Head of Department or Head of Professional Service for LGPS members.

 You may want to have a discussion with the member of staff to see if there is any room for adjustment or compromise before coming to a decision.

 You may be unable to approve a request because any further flexible working arrangements will impact adversely on the business.
 In this case, it would be good practice to consider calling for volunteers from existing flexible working staff to change their contracts back to other arrangements.
 This could then create capacity for new requests to work flexibly.

 Deal with the request promptly

 The law requires that all requests, including any appeals, must be considered and decided on within a period of three months − unless an extension to this period is approved by mutual agreement.
 For example, an extension may be agreed to accommodate holiday arrangements or particular business commitments.
 Any agreed extension should be discussed with the relevant HR Advisor or Business Partner and recorded in writing.

 Dealing with multiple requests

-There may be instances where the line manager is unsure whether the arrangements requested are sustainable in the business or about the possible impact on other members of staff’s requests for flexible working.
-In this situation the line manager can agree to flexible working arrangements for a temporary or trial period rather than rejecting the request.
-This will be agreed in writing.
+There may be instances where you are unsure whether the arrangements requested are sustainable in the business.
+Or you might have concerns about the possible impact on other members of staff’s requests for flexible working.
+In this situation, you can agree to a temporary or trial period for flexible working arrangements, rather than rejecting the request.
+This will need to be agreed in writing.
 During any trial period, the change to any terms and conditions of employment will be regarded as temporary.

 On receipt of the signed variation letter from the member of staff, Human Resources will action any change and inform Payroll and the Pensions Officer.